Animal Protection Bills to Watch in Massachusetts – 2019-2020 Legislative Session

 An Act Enhancing the Issuance of Citations for Cruel Conditions for Animals (H.1822 and S.989) would allow law enforcement officers to issues citations for all domestic animals, including farmed animals, in “cruel conditions” expanding upon the current law that only applies to dogs.
 Currently, the only tool that law enforcement officers have is a felony cruelty charge.
 Providing a citation with a monetary fine gives officers the ability to achieve corrective action without automatically invoking a felony prosecution.
 Additionally, this legislation would make a technical change, updating current law to better ensure dogs left outside and unattended are afforded protections.

 Sponsored by Mark Montigny and Representative Angelo Puppolo.
 H.1822 referred to Joint Committee on Municipalities and Regional Government.
 H.8122 public hearing held on June 4, 2019.
 S.989 referred to Joint Committee on Judiciary.
-S.989 public hearing not yet scheduled.
+S.989 public hearing held on September 24, 2019.

 Establish Protections for Animals and Consumers by Updating the “Puppy Lemon Law”